luka712/webgl-webassembly/readme.md

 - npm install
 - npx webpack

-### Manual running ( WINDOWS OS)
+### RUNNING

-- Simply another way of running files is to go to "C:\emsdk" folder or wherever you have installed it, run emcmdprompt.bat, navigate back to this folder and run _build.bat from withing command line.
-After navigating back to this folder, instead of running _build.bat file, you can simply type emscripten compiler commands in console... em++ ...
+- Start any desired server, for example http-server(https://www.npmjs.com/package/http-server).
+If by any chance you do not have it installed, run "npm install http-server" and then simply type "http-server"